Construction

 Dylan

-Bricklaying StudentI chose the Bricklaying course at West Lancashire College as it will help me in aiming towards an Apprenticeship in the industry.
-It is a fantastic hands-on, practical course which I am really enjoying.
-Alan has been a fantastic tutor throughout my time here and I am very grateful for his dedication to seeing students thrive.
+Bricklaying Alumni StudentI chose the Bricklaying course at West Lancashire College because it would help me work towards an apprenticeship in the industry.
+It was a fantastic, hands-on practical course, which I really enjoyed.
+Alan was an excellent tutor throughout my time here, and I am very grateful for his dedication to helping students succeed.

 Mollie

-Plumbing Level 2 StudentI am currently studying the Level 2 Plumbing course at West Lancashire College and I chose this as I wanted to be different, to take my career in a direction that nobody else would choose for me.
-I have applied to be an Apprentice with the college in the near future, which I am really looking forward to.
-Amanda Maddocks has been fantastic with helping me to apply and has offered a lot of advice for the future.
+Plumbing Alumni StudentI studied the Level 2 Plumbing course at West Lancashire College because I wanted to take my career in a unique direction.
+I applied to become an apprentice with the college in the near future, which I was really looking forward to.
+Amanda Maddocks was fantastic, helping me with my application and offering valuable advice for the future.

 Owen

-Bricklaying StudentI am due to complete my Level 2 course in Bricklaying, where I’ve successfully completed my practical units in line with the construction standards, as well as completing my Health and Safety and Principles of Building City & Guilds online exams in which I earned a distinction grade.
-The support at West Lancashire College has been amazing; my tutor Alan is always there to support me and my classmates with all elements of the course.
-I am hoping to find an Apprenticeship or progress onto the Level 3 Bricklaying course.
+Bricklaying Alumni StudentI completed my Level 2 course in Bricklaying, successfully achieving my practical units in line with construction standards, as well as earning a distinction in my Health and Safety and Principles of Building City & Guilds online exams.
+The support at West Lancashire College was excellent—my tutor, Alan, was always available to assist me and my classmates with every aspect of the course.
+I am now hoping to secure an apprenticeship or progress onto the Level 3 Bricklaying course.

 What can I do with a qualification in Construction?